JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 200,000 × -0.60 = **-120,000**

 ### 18 Polish People - victims of invasion and occupation (Non-Jewish)

+Context: Hitler launched an unprovoked invasion of Poland in September 1939, aiming not just for territory but for the "annihilation" of the Polish nation.
+The brutal occupation involved the mass murder of the intelligentsia, the enslavement of the population, and the destruction of Polish culture.

 • ΔOS(Poles) = -1.00 (death, slavery, destruction of nation)
 • VSA(Poles) = 0.58